indrayam/spinnaker-the-hard-way/LocalGitInstallation.md

 }
 ```

 If everything looks good, run the following commands to configure Storage Service.
 Here's an interesting observation.
-Prior to running the following command, `~/.hal` folder has no `config` file.
-This command primarily adds the GCS details under `persistentStorage | gcs` section of the YAML.
+Prior to running the following command, `~/.hal` folder had no `config` file.
 There is no `~/.spinnaker` folder created at this stage either.
 After running it, `~/.hal` folder is populated with `config` file, a `default` profile folder with an empty `config` folder inside of it.
+This command adds the GCS details under `persistentStorage > gcs` section of the `config` file.
+Bottom line, as you run the `hal config` commands, you are essentially building up the configuration of your local Spinnaker install

 ```bash
 hal config storage gcs edit --project $PROJECT --bucket-location $BUCKET_LOCATION --json-path $SERVICE_ACCOUNT_DEST
 ```

-Running the following command adds a single line to the `~/.hal/config` file: `persistentStoreType: gcs` under `persistentStorage`
+Running the command below adds a single line to the `~/.hal/config` file: `persistentStoreType: gcs` under `persistentStorage`

 ```bash
 hal config storage edit --type gcs